 - Human Resources – This group may have confidential information that they will need to share internally within the group, but this information should not be available to other employees.
 This site would need to be locked down so that regular users of the intranet would be unable to see this information.

-- IT Department – As this group is responsible for items like preparing a new computer for new hires, or setting up appropriate permissions, it is important for these processes to be documented and shared within the IT Department.
-By having all processes documented, they are able to bring new IT members up to speed quickly as the resources are all available for them.
+- IT Department – As this group is responsible for items like preparing a new computer for new hires or setting up appropriate permissions, it is crucial for these processes to be documented and shared within the IT Department.
+By having all processes documented, they can bring new IT members up to speed quickly as the resources are all available for them.